instabot42/gpg-password-store/README.md

 # GPG Password Store

-Inspired by pass (https://www.passwordstore.org/), but I wanted more control over some aspects and getting tab completion to work was proving too hard.
+Inspired by pass (https://www.passwordstore.org/), but I wanted some features to work differently and to make it more interactive to use.
 Also, it seemed like a fun thing to build.

 Note, I built this just for fun - it's not audited and it's not my job to maintain it.
 Use it if you like. or don't.